logicalclocks/hopsworks/README.md

 mvn install -P-web
 ```

-## Front-end Development Tips
+## Front-end Development

 The javascript produced by building maven is obsfuscated.
 For debugging javascript, we recommend that you use the following script
 to deploy changes to HTML or javascript to your vagrant machine:

 ```
 cd scripts
-./dev-deploy-frontend.sh
+./js.sh
 ```

-You should also add the chef recipe to the end of your Vagrantfile:
+You should also add the chef recipe to the end of your Vagrantfile (or Karamel cluster definition):
 ```
  hopsworks::dev
 ```